RetroAchievements/docs/docs/developer-docs/flags/remember.md

 In this example, we build on the previous `Add Address` example by chaining it with other conditions.
 Pretend this is a challenge that fails if the player loses health while holding a certain object.
 Suppose the player data stores the index of the object at offset `0x24` (the value of which is `0xff` if no object is held).
 Suppose that index is an index into the same table that holds the player data.
 This example shows the reset chain that accomplishes this.
 Suppose that offset `0x00` of object data holds the 8-bit ID of the object.

 Breakdown of Conditions:
 1. Scales the index by the size of the data structure.
-Now it represents how far from the beginning of the table.
+Now it represents how far from the beginning of the table the data is located.
 2. Uses the address for the start of the table and adds to it the stored value.
-Now this Add Address points to the start of the "Player Data"
+Now this Add Address points to the start of the "Player Data" in the table.
 3. Checks if the player lost health, using the offset for health established in the previous example.
 4. Re-uses the address for the start of the player data
 5. Checks the offset of the held object and makes sure it's not 0xff.
 6. Re-uses the address for the start of the player data
-7. Stores the index of the helf object times the size of the object data and now the stored value is the location of the table where the object is located.
+7. Stores the index of the held object times the size of the object data and now the stored value is the location in the table where the object's data is located.
 8. Uses the object table pointer + location in table of object
 9. Reads the ID of the object and resets if holding the specific object while the other two core conditions in the chain are true (Player lost health and an object is held.